| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 the four cosms that receive nutrients after the first

-two sampling points, and the four cosms to which both nutrients and chorpyrifos are applied, respectively.
+two sampling points, and the four cosms to which both

-Note that the cosms of the nutrient-chlorpyrifos treatment are coded herein as nut
+Note that the cosms of the nutrient-chlorpyrifos treatment are coded

-in the weeks
+herein as nut in the weeks

-before the first chlorpyrifos application, as they are treated experiment-wise similarly in these weeks.
-But, note that
+before the first chlorpyrifos application, as they are treated

-the samples from con
+the samples from con and nut are coded differently on

-are coded differently on pre-treatment times (although they
+pre-treatment times (although they

 are similar experiment-wise),

 so as to see the pre-treatment variability.
-See also the factor con_nut_cpf

-numeric identifier for the microcosm.
+Plot numeric identifier for the microcosm.

-treatment factor.
+con_nut_cpf treatment factor.
 Before application of nutrients or

-chlorpyrifos, the samples are all treated similarly, but are coded differently (as often in PRC).
+but are coded differently (as often in PRC).

-cell counts of 25 different phytoplankton taxa in 1L and density for the 26th species, Volvox.
+cell counts of 25 different phytoplankton taxa in 1L, and density for the 26th species, Volvox.
 For details, see van den Donk et al. (1995).

 van den Brink, PJ & ter Braak, CJF (1998).
 Multivariate analysis of stress on experimental ecosystems by principal response curves and similarity analysis.
-Aquatic ecology, 32, 163-178. https://doi.org/10.1023/A:1009944004756
+Aquatic ecology, 32, 163-178. doi:10.1023/A:1009944004756

-Van Donk E, Prins H, Voogd HM, Crum SJH and Brock TCM (1995) Effects of nutrient loading and insecticide application on the ecology of Elodea – dominated freshwater microcosms.
+van Donk E, Prins H, Voogd HM, Crum SJH and Brock TCM (1995) Effects of nutrient loading and insecticide application on the ecology of Elodea – dominated freshwater microcosms.
 I. Responses of plankton and zooplanktivorous insects.
-Arch Hydrobiol 133: 417–439. https://doi.org/10.1127/archiv-hydrobiol/133/1995/417
+Arch Hydrobiol 133: 417–439. doi:10.1127/archiv-hydrobiol/133/1995/417

-perform a Principal Response Curve analysis (PRC) using the
+doPRC perform a Principal Response Curve analysis (PRC) using the

-interface of rda
+S3 formula interface of rda or cca

-doPRC( formula, scale = FALSE, referencelevel = NULL, rank = 2, flip = rep(FALSE, rank), scaling = "ms", method = "rda", data, ... )
+doPRC( formula, scale = FALSE, referencelevel = NULL, rank = 2, flip = rep(FALSE, rank), scaling = "ms", method = "rda", data )doPRC( formula, scale = FALSE, referencelevel = NULL, rank = 2, flip = rep(FALSE, rank), scaling = "ms", method = "rda", data )

 formula |